Projektgruppe-37/Backend/README.md

    - Password = root
    - Database = beerMachine
 2. Import the BrewerMES application to an IDE and connect the created database
-   * If launching the application with ARSim:
+   * OPTION 1: Launching the application with ARSim:
       - Launch ARsim
       - Run **BreweryMES-1.0-SIMULATION-IDE.jar** from the IDE.
-   * If launching the application connected with physical simulator:
+   * OPTION 2: Launching the application connected with physical simulator:
       - Connect to the WIFI:
         - WIFI name: **brCubeSoftwareTechnology**
         - Password: **acoposp3**